nikkidarkmatter/Nikki-MissileTurretsFork/README.md

 ### Issues & Suggestions

-Please DM NikkiDarkMatter on Discord for any bugs!
-You can also report them on the github, but it is not maintained by me at the present.
+Please DM NikkiDarkMatter on Discord or report the bugs on the GitHub: https://github.com/nikkidarkmatter/Nikki-MissileTurretsFork

 #### Credits